 Where a TOC is seeking an additional train path in excess of the capacity it has reserved in its Framework Track Access Agreement or Track Access Agreement, a supplemental agreement would be required to grant the additional rights.
 If the supplemental agreement constituted a framework agreement under the Rail Regulations 2016 or amended the existing Framework Track Access Agreement, the Infrastructure Manager and the TOC would need to obtain the approval of the ORR.
-Any ad-hoc path requests will be responded to within 5 working days.
+The response times for Train Operator Variation Requests are set out at para 3.3.6 of Part D of the Network Code.